- Location: Bhabanipur Shaktipeeth, Karatoyatat, Sherpur Upazila, Bogra District, Bangladesh.

 History of Bhabanipur Shaktipeeth

 The chief legend of Bhabanipur relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
 Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
-Out of those 51 parts, from which the ‘Left Anklet or ribs or right eye’ of Sati fell to this place.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+Out of those 51 parts, from the ‘Left Anklet or ribs or right eye’ of Sati fell to this place.
 Here Sati is called Aparna and Lord Shiva is called Vaman.

 There is a legend that states, that when a conch-bangles dealer was going by the side of a lonely pond in a dense forest near the then Bhabanipur temple, a little girl with vermilion on her forehead approached him and said to him that she was the child of the Natore Rajbari (Castle).
-She purchased a set of conch-bangles from him and requested him to gather the rate of that bracelets from the then Maharani Bhabani; from a basket that was kept in the Rajbari castle at a particular place.
-Her look and respectful words overwhelmed the conch-dealer.
+She purchased a set of conch-bangles from him and requested him to gather the rate of those bracelets from the then Maharani Bhabani; from a basket that was kept in the Rajbari castle at a particular place.
+Her look and respectful words overwhelmed the conch dealer.

 Importance of Bhabanipur Shaktipeeth

 Devotees visit this temple to seek fulfillment of the following:-

 - Get married to a person of a girl’s choice

 - Health and longevity of husband